Making Sense of Love and Romantic Relationships

 Within the research literature, intimate relationships have generally been studied from an emotional perspective and a more logical social exchange view as well...

-Looking at romantic relationships from an emotional perspective, Hatfield and Rapson (1993) conclude that there are two types of love—Passionate and Companionate.
+Looking at romantic relationships from an emotional perspective, Hatfield and Rapson (1993) propose that there are two types of love—Passionate and Companionate.
 Passionate Love is characterized by intense emotions, obsessive thoughts, and a desire for union with a romantic partner.
 This is the feeling people are describing when they talk about being lovesick, obsessed, or infatuated with a partner.
 In contrast, Companionate Love is characterized by an emotional attachment and affectionate feelings toward a partner with whom the individual's life is deeply intertwined.
 This is the feeling people are describing when they talk about being comfortable, trusting, and intimate with a partner.

 Exploring romantic relationships from a more evaluative and exchange-based perspective, however, Montoya and Horton (2014) conclude that there are also two dimensions involved in interpersonal attraction—Capacity and Willingness.
 Capacity is an evaluation of the partner's ability to facilitate the individual's goals and needs.
 Essentially, this is a pros-and-cons assessment of the partner, including the competencies and resources they possess.
 In contrast, Willingness is an evaluation of the partner's motivation to facilitate the individual's goals and needs.
 This is an assessment of the partner's likelihood of sharing their competencies and resources, including their morality and cooperation in an interdependent relationship.